 A few people develop chronic Q fever, which can resurface months or years later and can cause serious problems such as damage to the heart and other organs.

-Q fever is caused by the bacteria Coxiella burnetii, which is mostly found in farm animals such as cattle, sheep and goats.
-But it may also be found in other animals such as:
+Q fever is caused by the bacteria Coxiella Burnetii, which is mostly found in farm animals such as cattle, sheep and goats.
+But it may also be found in other animals such as dogs, cats and kangaroos.

-Anyone who works with animals, such as meat workers, shearers, farmers and vets, has a higher than normal risk of getting infected.
-People usually get Q fever from breathing in infected air particles carrying dried up animal matter such as:
+Anyone who works with animals, such as meat workers, shearers, farmers and vets, has a higher-than-normal risk of getting infected.
+People usually get Q fever from breathing in infected air particles carrying dried up animal matter such as milk, urine, faeces (poo) and from the placenta.

 Clothing, wool, hides and straw can also carry the bacteria.
 Infection rarely spreads from person to person.
 Drinking unpasteurised (unsterilised) milk may also be a risk – pasteurisation is a process that kills bacteria.